Kaixhin/dockerfiles/cuda-ssh/README.md

 For automatically mapping a SSH port use `docker run -dP <nvidia_devices> kaixhin/cuda-ssh` and `docker port <id>` to retrieve the port.
 For specifying the port manually use `docker run -d -p <port>:22 <nvidia_devices> kaixhin/cuda-ssh`.
 The shell can be entered as usual using `docker run -it <nvidia_devices> kaixhin/cuda-ssh bash`.

+The NVIDIA Visual Profiler can be accessed with an X client, after having run ssh with the `-X` flag.